rad3ks/SwiftRecord/README.md

 - `String` for queries and sorts, ie `name == 'someName'` or `date ASC`
 - `NSPredicate` and `NSSortDescriptor`/`[NSSortDescriptor]` for queries and sorts if you'd like

+Now supports setting an autoincrementing ID for your `NSManagedObject` subclasses

 This library also reads in your json dictionaries for you.
 Includes automatic camelCase changing ie `first_name` from server to `firstName` locally.
 You can customize the dictionary mappings too.
 Read more in the [mapping section](#mapping).

 Object relationships are also generated from dictionaries, but disabled by default.
 Set `SwiftRecord.generateRelationships` to true to enable this feature.
 See the [relationships section](#relationships)